 By the first Clause of the Contract the Company undertakes to construct, maintain, and work a certain Railway in accordance with scheduled conditions.
 By Clause 5 the Government guarantees interest at a certain rate on the money expended during four years of the period of construction and for 30 years from the opening of the entire Line for traffic.
 These two Covenants are independent of each other.
 The Covenant to construct, maintain, and work the Railway in accordance with the scheduled conditions is the consideration for the guarantee; but the performance of this Covenant is not made a condition precedent to the performance of the guarantee; and it could not be so intended, for part of the interest guaranteed is payable before the Line is completed.
 (Pordage v.
 Cole, 1 Wms. on Saund., 549 and Notes; Lidthorp v.
 Brunel, 4 Exch.
 826; the Eastern Counties Railway Company v.
 Philipson, 24 L.J., N.S., C.P.
 140; Terry v.
 Dantze, 2 H. Bl.
 389.)
-On the other hand the guarantee is complete in itself; and as regards the 30 years' interest contains a clear condition precedent; namely, that the entire Line shall be open for traffic before the payment commences.
+On the other hand the guarantee is complete in itself, and as regards the 30 years' interest contains a clear condition precedent; namely, that the entire Line shall be open for traffic before the payment commences.
 The opening of the Line necessarily implies that it shall have been constructed, but not that the scheduled conditions shall have been exactly or even substantially fulfilled in its construction.
 According to authority where one party covenants to do a thing in a certain way and the other covenants simply to pay a price for the thing when done, and the thing is done but not in the manner prescribed, so that a breach of contract has been permitted, the party injured cannot refuse to pay the price unless his object in entering into the contract has been frustrated by the breach, but he must resort to his remedy in damages.
 If his main object is not defeated, damages, it is considered, would be a sufficient compensation.
 (Davidson v.
 Gwynne, per Lord Ellenborough, 12 East, 388; Jarrabochia v.
 Hickie, 1 H. & N., 183; Freeman v.
-Taylor, 8 Bing., 124; Ellen v.
+Taylor, 8 Bing, 124; Ellen v.
 Topp, 6 Exch., 424.
 441; Graves v.
 Legg, 9 Exch.
 709, 716, 717; M'Andrew v.
 Chapple, L.R., 1 C.P., 642, 648; Simpson v.
 Crippin, L.R., 8 Q.B., 14, 16.)
 No person was appointed by this Contract to determine when the Line was fit to be opened, but the main object of the Government in entering into the Contract was, as I suppose it would be conceded, to get a light class of Railway, indicated by the gauge, constructed with reasonable solidity, having regard to its character, and sufficient for the traffic which was likely to be placed upon it.
-Whether the Railway when finished came up to this standard is a question of fact which unless admitted can only be determined by the evidence of skilled witnesses.
-Similar questions of fact may have to be determined on every periodical demand for the payment of interest; for the 6th Clause makes it a condition precedent to payment that the Line shall be maintained and worked in an efficient manner, so as to afford all sufficient station accommodation and facilities for the passenger and goods traffic.
-If the Line has been properly finished (properly-that is, in the way indicated
+Whother the Railway when finished came up to this standard is a question of fact which unless admitted can only be determined by the evidence of skilled witnesses.
+Similar questions of fact manner, so as to afford all sufficient station accommodation and facilities for the passenger and goods traffic.
+If the Line has been properly finished (properly-that is, in the way indicated) since it was opened, I think the claim for interest should begin to run from the time when it was so finished, the previous opening having in that event been premature.